ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 We will work with a patent as an example: "[Production of fatty alcohols with fatty alcohol forming acyl-coa reductases](http://www.google.com/patents/US20110000125)".

 The text is rich with names of chemical molecules.
-We will use OSCAR4 ([site](https://bitbucket.org/wwmm/oscar4/wiki/Home) | [paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3205045/)) to detect chemical entities in the text and convert them to a set of standard representations.
+We will use the OSCAR4 library ([site](https://bitbucket.org/wwmm/oscar4/wiki/Home) | [paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3205045/)) wrapped in a tool called [chemextractor](https://bitbucket.org/mjw99/chemextractorpublic/) to detect chemical entities in the text and convert them to a set of standard representations.

 The patent PDF is already on your machine at `~/ebi_workshop_20141006/sessions/4_AMI/chem_files/US20110000125.pdf`.